 116.63(a)(b)(c)(d) SOPD1-8.13 Offender Sexual Abuse and Harassment, page 17 states, "Upon receiving information that an offender has been sexually abused while assigned at another facility the coordinated response for offender sexual abuse will be immediately initiated as outlined in this procedure.
 If the alleged abuse occurred at a facility outside the Missouri Department of Corrections, the notification checklist will be forwarded to the department's PREA coordinator.
 The PREA coordinator will ensure notification to the facility is made with 72 hours.
 A coordinated response will be initiated as outlined in this procedure for all allegations of offender sexual abuse that are received from facilities outside the Missouri Department of Corrections."

-WERDCC reported that in the last twelve months they have not received any reports from incoming or current inmates that abuse occurred at another facility.
+WMCC reported that in the last twelve months they have received three reports from incoming or current inmates that abuse occurred at another facility.
+Auditor review three examples of such reports and subsequent notifications.